 Querying can be a tricky and time-consuming process which can understandably become a bit frustrating with each agency having a different policy on how to submit.
 As the Submissions Coordinator for the agency inbox, I read every single query letter that is submitted to Holloway Literary.
 Here are a few tips that I would recommend … Continue reading What the Submissions Coordinator Would Like You to Know

-I think it’s safe to say that networking is a word that evokes fear and panic in a good number of people, coupled with the immediate desire to run away fast.
-This is potentially because networking is something that can be falsely associated with schmoozing, acting smarmy or showing fake interest in people.
-We all know those types, the charmers at any party who work the room like a pro—and watching it happen, something about it feels…inauthentic.
+By Rachel Beck I think it’s safe to say that networking is a word that evokes fear and panic in a good number of people, coupled with the immediate desire to run away fast.
+This is potentially because networking is something that can be falsely associated with schmoozing, acting smarmy or showing fake interest in … Continue reading What Happens at an Editor/Agent Lunch?